Amy Surginer Northrop: Public service

-Mrs. Northrop was a civil rights activist; In the 1950s - 60s, she joined civil rights activist John H. McCray as a member of the South Carolina Progressive Democrats.
+Northrop was a civil rights activist; in the 1950s-60s, she joined civil rights activist John H. McCray as a member of the South Carolina Progressive Democrats.
 In 1974, Amy Northrop was awarded the S.C.
 State Cosmetologist Association's Women of the Year.
 She was also inducted into the South Carolina Black Hall of Fame and honored by the Columbia mayor, being awarded a key to the city.
-The honorable James Clyburn gave a tribute to Amy Surginer Northrop before the U.S House of Representatives in 2005 for her 100th birthday.
-Amy Surginer Northrop lived to a long age of 105 and passed in 2010.
+In addition, she secured the purchase of the State Cosmetology Headquarters and the beauticians association building in the city.
+The honorable James Clyburn gave a tribute to Amy Surginer Northrop before the U.S. House of Representatives in 2005 for her 100th birthday.
+Amy Surginer Northrop died in 2010, aged 105.
+Family-related: after her passing in 2010, her niece and son are specified as alive.